Erdut Agreement: Inter-communal power sharing

 Joint Implementation Committees formed both by local Croat and Serb communities assisted the UNTAES in governing the region.
 Local police forces were organized to have equal number of ethnic Croats and ethnic Serbs plus additional smaller numbers of personnel from all the other communities in the region.

 Minority rights provisions

 The agreement itself and subsequent developments and commitments during the UNTAES mandate represent the basis on which numerous minority institutions operate today.
 Establishment of the Joint Council of Municipalities, with a Serbian majority population was one of explicit rights granted to the Serb community.
 Other institutions such as Serb National Council and weekly magazine Novosti were established at the same time, while some, such as Radio Borovo, were registered in accordance with Croatian laws.
 Agreement requires respect of the highest levels of internationally recognized human rights and fundamental freedoms.

 International impact

-Erdut Agreement was quoted as an precedent and comparable case by the Ukrainian diplomats for implementation of Minsk II package of measures agreed within the framework of Minsk Protocol aimed at halting the War in Donbass.
+In February 2020, the Erdut Agreement was quoted as a precedent for and a comparable case by Ukrainian diplomats for implementation of the Minsk II measures agreed upon in the Minsk Protocol intended to halt the War in Donbas.